UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ### Hypothesis 3: The use of autonomous systems could extend the range of military operations.
 tbd.

 ## Preliminary framework / setup of the experimental Study Method Plan

 To answer our projects quantitative research questions we set up an experimental Design to "manipulates one or more variables in order to evaluate how this manipulation impacts an outcome or outcomes of interest" (Creswell & Creswell, 2018, p.
 147) with the following components:

 ### Participants
 Our group will create scenarios to compare human actions against autonomous agents to determine the reliability of the autonomous agents.
-One or both of our research people will be the human agents in the simulation.
-At this time no further human Participants are needed.
+One or both members of our research group will act as human users in the simulation.
+At this time no further human participants are needed.
 If further persons are needed, then gamers which have been exposed to the simulation framework or military personnel which has experience of dealing with unmanned systems would be best suited for this.

 ### Independent variables:
 * Level of autonomy  {semi-autonomous, supervised autonomous, fully autonomous},
-* Amount of targets {1..n},
+* Amount of hostile entities {1..n}
 * Amount objectives {1..n}
-* Amount of autonomous systems  {1..n},
+* Amount of supervised autonomous systems {1..n}
-* Available Type Weapons {GBU, AGM}
+* Available Type of Weapons {GBU, AGM}
 * Amount of Weapons {1..n}
 * Amount of Unbound vehicles {1..n}
 * Complexity of Szenario {low, middle, high}

 ### Dependent variables (Responses):
-* % of destroyed targets
+* Percantage of destroyed targets
-* % of objectives fulfilled
+* Percantage of objectives fulfilled
 * Total Mission Time
 * Used Ammunition per target
 * Amount of Casualties